 Before a round starts, players form two- or three-player squads, and select pre-designed characters with specialized abilities, known as “Legends.”
 There are two modes of the game.
 In “Battle Royale,” up to 20 three-person or 30 two-person teams land on an island, search for weapons and gear, and try to defeat other teams in combat while the island shrinks around them.
 The last team alive wins the battle.
 In “Arenas” two three-person teams compete directly against one another in a series of rounds to determine a final match winner.

 Although most gamers play Apex Legends recreationally, the best of the best compete in professional esports tournaments.
 Those competitors live like professional athletes; many of them have trainers, specialized meal plans, and sponsors.
 One of those sponsors is Lenovo Legion.
-By the time players arrive at the ALGS Championship, they have made it through countless rounds and are ready to compete in front of a live audience for a prize pool totaling $5 million.
+By the time players arrive at the ALGS Championship, they have made it through countless rounds and are ready to compete in front of a live audience for a prize pool totalling $5 million.

 Walking into PNC Arena in Raleigh, NC for the finals felt like walking into a champion sporting event.
 The energy was palpable.
 There are plenty of stereotypes about gamers; if you picture the “average gamer” in your mind, you probably have a strong (and inaccurate) image forming.
 Your imagined gamer is likely a man, or maybe a teenage boy.
 Doritos in hand, he games all night in his parents’ basement and struggles with interpersonal interactions outside of the digital world.